pytchlang/pytch-tutorials/bunner/tutorial.md

 ### Making the rest of the car factories

 Once we have that we can add two more loops that start on green flag.
 They are modelled on the loop that creates `Car` clones for lane 1, but they move to different x and y positions before cloning the car.
 I'll set the lanes of traffic to all move at the same speed for now.

 {{< commit start-traffic-two-and-three >}}

 There's an important point to think about here.
 What if the row two loop moved the car, but before it got to set the `direction` or create the clone the row one loop ran a bit and altered the x and y position?
 We could end up with a car that was positioned off to the left of the screen, but which had its direction set to drive to the left, and it would just vanish right away!

-In fact, this can't happen, but it's worth knowing why.
+In fact, this can't happen, and it's worth knowing why.
 Pytch will only allow another function to run at specific places.
 One of those places is at the end of a loop (another is when a function does `wait_seconds`).
 The manual has more information about this, but it's enough for now to know we are safe!

 ## Squish the bunny!